Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

-Going forward, assume that this scale $s$ and congruence has been factored into $\p$, and the scale $1/s$ factored into $\pmb{\alpha}$.
-Then, to proceed inductively, assume that we have a two ``visited'' subconfigurations such that $\p_{V}=\q_{V'}$.
+In order to use the simpler terminology of equality instead of similarity going forward, we will apply the similarity to $\p$ and replace each functional $\alpha$ in $\pmb{\alpha}$ by $(1/s)\alpha$.
+Then, to proceed inductively, assume that we have two ``visited'' subconfigurations such that $\p_{V}=\q_{V'}$.
 Initially $V = T$ and $V' = T'$.
 With this setup, we may now follow the trilateration of $\q$, iteratively applying Lemma~\ref{lem:partial-trilat2} until we have visited all of $\q$.
-At the end of the process, $\p_V = \q_{V'}$ with $\q_V$ a reordering of $\q$.
+At the end of the process, $\p_V = \q_{V'}$ with $\q_{V'}$ a reordering of $\q$.
 Inverting this ordering, we have $\q=\p_{S}$, where $S$ is an ordering of the visited points in $\p$.

-Since $\p$ is generic, from Theorem~\ref{thm:functional}, no two distinct functionals can give the same measurement.
-Since $\q$ is a subconfiguration of our generic $\p$, then no two distinct functional can give the same measurement.
-This means there is a \emph{unique} way for $\v^-$ to arise from $\p$ and a unique way of $\v^-$ to arise from $\q$.
+Since $l(\p)$ is generic in $L_{d,n}$, from Theorem~\ref{thm:functional}, no two distinct functionals can give the same measurement.
+Since $\q$ is a subconfiguration of our generic $\p$, then no two distinct functionals can give the same measurement.
+This means there is a \emph{unique} way for $\v$ to arise from $\p$ and a unique way for $\v$ to arise from $\q$.
 Hence, after vertex relabeling from $S$, we have $\pmb{\alpha}= \pmb{\beta}$.
-Since the support of $\pmb{\beta}$ is exactly $\q$, then the support of $\pmb{\alpha}$ is exactly $\p_{S}$, as in the statement. \end{proof}
+Since the vertices with endpoints in the support of $\pmb{\beta}$ correspond exactly to the points of $\q$, then the vertices that are endpoints of the edges in the support of $\pmb{\alpha}$ are exactly $S$, as in the statement. \end{proof}

 Now we can prove one of our main theorems.